 Graeme Edwards: Graeme is a lawyer and consultant on corporate governance.
 He was previously the General Counsel and Company Secretary at ASB Bank.
 His term on the Code Committee expires on 31 July 2023.

-Thérèse Singleton: Thérèse is the CEO of Resolution Life NZ.
-Her term on the Code Committee expires on 31 July 2022.
+Thérèse Singleton: Thérèse is currently the Chief Operating Officer of Ando Insurance Group.
+Her term on the Code Committee expires on 31 October 2024.

 Subscribe (free) for the Code Committee’s blogs and updates.